YahiaElTai/ms-commerce/services/cart/README.md

   All Caluclated fields are mentioned as comment in the code snippet.

-The following is the prisma model which contains also comments regarding the computed fields.

 ```prisma
 model LineItem {
   id          String  @id @default(auto()) @map("_id") @db.ObjectId